jonas1ara/73/README.md

 ## Configuration🔧

-The focus of this repository is towards C++, so you can use this repository from Windows with MSVC or WSL and Mac with clang compiler but it is intended to be used on Linux, **specifically a Ubuntu-based distribution**, by the script 'Setup.sh' and the file 'tasks.json' that configures the compilation task in Visual Studio Code, no matter if it is a complete distro or a WSL, the important thing is that you have installed:
+The focus of this repository is towards C++ and a bit of C, so you can use this repository from Windows with MSVC or WSL and Mac with clang compiler but it is intended to be used on Linux, **specifically a Ubuntu-based distribution**, by the script 'Setup.sh' and the file 'tasks.json' that configures the compilation task in Visual Studio Code, no matter if it is a complete distro or a WSL, the important thing is that you have installed:

 - gcc
 - g++